doctordns/PowerShellCookbook/readme.md

 - Chapter 1 - What's New in PowerShell and Windows Server 2013.
 - Chapter 2 - Implementing Nano Server
+- Chapter 3 - Managing Windows Update
+- Chapter 4 - Managing Printers
+- Chapter 5 - Managing Windows Server Backup
+- Chapter 6 - Managing Performance
+- Chapter 7 - Troubleshooting Windows
+- Chapter 8 - Managing Windows Networking
+- Chapter 9 - Managing Network Shares
+- Chapter 10 - Managing Internet Information Server
+- Chapter 12 - Managing Hyper-V
+- Chapter 13 - Using Desired State Configuration

 **Note**

 The recipes are 'as is' - if they work, great, if not, oh well.
 Worth what you paid for it!
 This repo and the documentation inside is a work in progress.
 It's not yet complete.

+**Feedback**

-Any commments: email Thomas Lee at DoctorDNS@Gmail.Com.
+Any comments: email Thomas Lee at DoctorDNS@Gmail.Com.